hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

       - Commands: perform action & update data
       - Queries: retrieve data
       - Events: published by service, consumed by its clients
-    - Size of service:
-      - Mostly unimportant, compared to clear, focused responsibility of each service
+    - Size of service: mostly unimportant, compared to clear, focused responsibility of each service
     - Sign of well-designed service:
       - Can be developed by a small team with minimal lead time and collaboration with other teams
       - A team might only be responsible for a single service
     - Sign of badly designed service:
       - Requires a large team
       - Take a long time to test
       - Constantly need to change because of changes to other services or trigger changes in other services -> distributed monolith
   - Connector: communication protocol that services use to communicate, implemented using IPC mechanism
   - Key constraint: services are loosely coupled:
     - Services as units of modularity, API as boundary: all interactions with the service happen via its API